 Scoliosis Information and Spine Deformity TreatmentIt’s not just a Disorder of Children

-Scoliosis, Spine Pain & Spinal Deformaty Education affects 12 million people worldwide.
+Scoliosis, Spine Pain & Spinal Deformity affects 12 million people worldwide.
 The majority of these individuals have few problems, but for a small percentage of individuals with progressive curvature, the problems can be very severe.
-A particularly debilitating form of the disease produces incapacitating pain and progressive deformity of the spine.
-In untreated cases, there is a disfiguring curve and often a large hump in the back.
-Patients with this form of scoliosis have increasing difficulty exercising as they get older and are limited by pain.
-Some have difficulty breathing as the disease progresses.
+A particularly debilitating form of the disease produces incapacitating pain and progressive deformity of the spine, and therefore, in untreated cases, there is a disfiguring curve and often a large hump in the back.
+Patients with this form of scoliosis have increasing difficulty exercising as they get older, and hence are limited by the pain.
+Finally, some people have difficulty breathing as the disease progresses.

-The natural history of the disease in women is different than in men, and despite the fact that men and women have the same incidence of scoliosis, women have progressive disease seven times more frequently.
+The natural history of the disease in women is different than in men, and despite the fact that men and women have the same incidence of scoliosis, spine pain & spinal deformity women have progressive disease seven times more frequently.

 “The general public should know that we have made huge strides in the treatment of scoliosis,” says Dr. Richard Hostin.
-“Most people, including scoliosis patients, believe the problem is treated as an adolescent by wearing a back brace.
-What they don’t realize is that in many cases it continues to get worse.
-They go to their family doctor in pain and frustration, only to be told that as an adult few options exist.”
+“Most scoliosis patients will continue to get worse.
+Unfortunately, these patients will go to their family doctor in pain and frustration, only to be told that as an adult few options exist.”

 - What is scoliosis?